MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/adding-the-reflector.md

 ## Referencing WudfRd.inf (Windows 11 and later)

 You can find a sample INF that uses this technique at [echoum.inx](https://github.com/microsoft/Windows-driver-samples/blob/develop/general/echo/umdf2/driver/AutoSync/echoum.inx).
-Alternatively, use one of the following snippet.
+Alternatively, use one of the following snippets.

 To install the WudfRd service as the function driver for the device: